syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 * Add new appointments to the Schedule control.
 The appointments are rendered based on the time difference that tends to the timezone set to it.

 ![](Customization_images/Customization_img9.png)

-  Figure 115 :  schedule with timezone.
+schedule with timezone
+{:.caption }

 * In the above output, an appointment is initially created in the time-range 7.00am - 8.30am, it is saved in the timeslot between 9.00am – 10.30 am due to the time zone set to “UTC +2:00” in the Schedule control.